gopheracademy/gopheracademy-web/upcoming/atlas.md

 As we completed our migration to Rails, were able to dramatically reduce the lines of code we had to maintain by leveraging the community tooling.
-Our bespoke SQL migration system could be replaced with the builtin Rails migration system as well.
+Our bespoke SQL migration system could be replaced with the built-in Rails migration system as well.
 Instead of writing SQL by hand we were able to model our objects and use ActiveRecord to automatically generate queries.
 This was far less error prone and allowed us to iterate more quickly.